National Award in Graphic Design

 Community of Architecture, Construction and Design of Latin America

 Fabrix is the first 3D printing concept store in South America, founded in 2014.
-It offers a wide range of services that go from 3D printing, 3D scanning, model prototyping and 3D software education to the both physical and online sale of 3D printers and supplies.
+It offers a wide range of services that go from 3D printing, scanning, model prototyping and software education to the both physical and online sale of 3D printers and supplies.

+The client carries out since 2003 a company called Danston S.A. which is in the business of importing supplies and accessories for inkjet and laser printing.
 The idea of importing 3D printers is born from the client in 2014, after visiting a printing trade show in China and forseeing its potential in the Uruguayan market.

 By identifying the trend that would manifest in South America and the rest of the world about a year later, the client commissioned Suiza de America to create a Danston sub-brand, that would include the 3D printing products as a new category within the company.